Protech-8 Fusion Structural Firefighting Glove

 Protech-8 Fusion may be the best structural firefighting gloves as they use full Kevlar as the liner.
-This provides the gloves more cut resistance, protecting your hand from dangerous sharp objects in the fire area.
+This provides the gloves with more cut resistance, protecting your hand from dangerous sharp objects in the fire area.

-The Protech-8 Fusion meet NFPA 1971 standards and has very good flame resistance.
+The Protech-8 Fusion meets NFPA 1971 standards and has very good flame resistance.
 They also have multiple layers to reinforce vulnerable areas.
 We like the added knuckle guards which other gloves do not have.
 The fingers use Kevlar and Nomex to build sidewalls so that they get good protection and more dexterity.

 One good thing which is worth mentioning is that these gloves do not harden after proper drying.
 However, it doesn’t mean they won’t get hard, so you still need to be aware not to throw them in the dryer.

-Finally, these gloves have a defect that the stitching may not be strong enough to hold the structure after long term usage.
+Finally, these gloves have a defect that the stitching may not be strong enough to hold the structure after long-term usage.
 You should be gentle with them when breaking them in.

 – Standard gloves